cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/feat-fix-refactor.md

 ### Author Checklist

 *All items are required.
-Please add a note to the item if the item is not applicable and please add the appropriate links to any relevant follow up issues.*
+Please add a note to the item if the item is not applicable and please add links to any relevant follow up issues.*

-I have done the following...
+I have...

-- [ ] included the `refactor:` prefix in the PR title
+- [ ] included the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
+- [ ] added `!` to the type prefix if API or client breaking change
 - [ ] targeted the correct branch (see [PR Targeting](https://github.com/cosmos/cosmos-sdk/blob/master/CONTRIBUTING.md#pr-targeting))
-- [ ] linked to the relevant issue or specification
+- [ ] provided a link to the relevant issue or specification
 - [ ] followed the guidelines for [building modules](https://github.com/cosmos/cosmos-sdk/blob/master/docs/building-modules)
-- [ ] updated the necessary unit and integration [tests](https://github.com/cosmos/cosmos-sdk/blob/master/CONTRIBUTING.md#testing)
+- [ ] included the necessary unit and integration [tests](https://github.com/cosmos/cosmos-sdk/blob/master/CONTRIBUTING.md#testing)
 - [ ] added a changelog entry to `CHANGELOG.md`
 - [ ] included comments for [documenting Go code](https://blog.golang.org/godoc)
 - [ ] updated the relevant documentation or specification